erindalli/wazuh-siem-home-lab/README.md

 ## Problems I ran into

-**Credentials scattered across every service.** The indexer, manager, dashboard, and Filebeat each keep their own separate login store.
+**Credentials scattered across every service:** The indexer, manager, dashboard, and Filebeat each keep their own separate login store.
 Whenever something broke, my first instinct was to go by whatever the browser was telling me, but that was usually misleading.
 The only reliable way to find the actual failing layer was to test each service directly through its own API.

-**A log collection failure with no error message.** The Wazuh agent reported "Analyzing file" for Apache's access log and looked completely healthy, but nothing was reaching the dashboard.
+**A log collection failure with no error message:** The Wazuh agent reported "Analyzing file" for Apache's access log and looked completely healthy, but nothing was reaching the dashboard.
 It turned out to be a file permission issue that never showed up anywhere in the agent's own log.
 I only found it by testing the full pipeline end to end instead of trusting the collector's status message.

-**A detection rule that matched but never fired.** I'd written the rule logic correctly, but it had no parent (`<if_sid>`), so Wazuh's rule engine never evaluated it at all, since only the child rules under whichever root rule claims an event actually get checked.
+**A detection rule that matched but never fired:** I'd written the rule logic correctly, but it had no parent (`<if_sid>`), so Wazuh's rule engine never evaluated it at all, since only the child rules under whichever root rule claims an event actually get checked.
 Tracked this down with `wazuh-logtest -v`.

-**Cloning a VM cloned more than I expected.** Cloning the Victim VM to build the honeypot also duplicated its MAC address and its Wazuh agent identity, which caused an IP collision and made Wazuh treat the new machine as the same host as the original.
+**Cloning a VM cloned more than I expected:** Cloning the Victim VM to build the honeypot also duplicated its MAC address and its Wazuh agent identity, which caused an IP collision and made Wazuh treat the new machine as the same host as the original.
 Had to regenerate both before it worked as its own separate agent.

-**Moving SSH off port 22 needed more than an sshd_config edit.** I needed the port free for Cowrie, but Ubuntu's socket activation controls the actual port binding separately from sshd's own config file, so editing sshd_config alone did nothing.
+**Moving SSH off port 22 needed more than an sshd_config edit:** Error that became more out of control due to a typo.
+I needed the port free for Cowrie, but Ubuntu's socket activation controls the actual port binding separately from sshd's own config file, so editing sshd_config alone did nothing.
 Had to add a `ssh.socket` override as well.

-**Building detection from scratch for a log source Wazuh had never seen.** Cowrie's logs are JSON and there was no existing rule coverage for them.
+**Building detection from scratch for a log source Wazuh had never seen:** Cowrie's logs are JSON and there was no existing rule coverage for them.
 I pulled the real field names straight out of the raw log lines rather than guessing, built a base rule with child rules attached underneath it, and validated the whole tree with `wazuh-logtest` before pushing it to the live manager.

 ## Skills demonstrated